ices-taf/doc/procedure.md

 # Procedure to get an assessment into TAF

-To make this task easier, and to measure the progress towards the goal, we divide it into many small steps.
+To make the task easier, and to measure the progress towards the goal, we divide it into many small steps.

 Fifteen steps to get the 'core assessment' into TAF: